 - Fair Access Protocol secondary provision

-1.1 The School Admissions Code requires local authorities to have a Fair Access Protocol in place which ensures that access to education is secured quickly for children who have no school place and that all schools in an area admit their fair share of the most vulnerable children, including those whose behaviour has been challenging.
-All schools and academies must1 agree and participate in the Fair Access Protocol and will be expected to admit children above their published admissions number if the school is already full.
+1.1 The School Admissions Code 2021 requires local authorities to have a Fair Access Protocol in place, which will ensure that access to education is secured quickly for children who have no school place and that all schools in an area admit their fair share of the most vulnerable children, including those whose behaviour has been challenging.
+All schools and academies must1 agree and participate in the Fair Access Protocol and will be expected to admit children above their published admissions number, if the school is already full.

-1.2 The Admissions Team would normally be the first point of contact for parents/carers resident in Hammersmith & Fulham seeking a school place for their child.
-In the majority of cases, children will be allocated a school place in accordance with normal in-year admission procedures either in a Hammersmith & Fulham school, or due to geography a neighbouring borough school.
+1.2 The School Admissions Team would normally be the first point of contact for parents/carers resident in Hammersmith & Fulham seeking a school place for their child.
+In most cases, children will be allocated a school place in accordance with normal in-year admission procedures either in a Hammersmith & Fulham school, or a neighbouring borough school.

-1.3 In accordance with 3.23(b) of the Code, local authorities must produce an annual report on admissions to the Adjudicator which must include an assessment of the effectiveness of Fair Access Protocols and co-ordination in their area, including how many children were admitted to each school under them.
+1.3 In accordance with 3.30(b) of the Code, local authorities must produce an annual report on admissions to the Adjudicator which must include an assessment of the effectiveness of Fair Access Protocols and coordination in their area, including how many children were admitted to each school under them.

-1.4 Hammersmith & Fulham Council have established a Fair Access Panel in order to achieve the best possible outcomes for resident children that are considered Hard to Place and/or vulnerable.
+1.4 Hammersmith & Fulham Council have established a Fair Access Panel in order to achieve the best possible outcomes for resident children that have proved hard to place through normal processes.

 2. Scope of the Fair Access Protocol

-2.1 The protocol will apply to all children normally resident, or who will be normally resident, in Hammersmith & Fulham.
-It is, in effect, a safety net or a last resort process for the minority of children where normal procedures for in-year admissions have failed and the child is considered to be ‘hard to place’
+2.1 The Protocol will apply to all children normally resident in Hammersmith & Fulham.
+It should be a last resort process for the minority of children where normal procedures for in-year admissions have failed to secure a suitable education placement for a child.